Lester016/flask-auth-boilerplate/README.md

 # Flask-Basic-Setup
-A flask setup/boilerplate for starting a flask project and more modularize codebase.
+A flask boilerplate for starting a more modularize codebase.

 ### Usage: